Penny-farthing: Modern usage

 Two highwheel cyclists at a press conference in Ystad ahead of the "Sweden 3 Days Highwheel Race" 2020.

 Today, enthusiasts ride restored penny-farthings, and a few manufacturers build new ones with modern materials.
 Manufacturers include Richards of England (Hull, UK), Rideable Bicycle Replicas (US), Trott & Sons (UK) and UDC (Taiwan).
 One of these manufacturers, UDC Penny Farthings, the largest penny-farthing retailer in the United Kingdom, recorded record sales of penny-farthings in 2020 during the COVID-19 lockdown.

 The Penny Farthing Club is a cycling club that was founded in 2013 by Neil Laughton.
 The club offers rider training, bike tours of London and other UK cities, and hosts club events such as penny-farthing polo.

 Characteristics

 The penny-farthing is a direct-drive bicycle, meaning the cranks and pedals are fixed directly to the hub.
 Instead of using gears to multiply the revolutions of the pedals, the driven wheel is enlarged so the radius from the hub to the outer wheel is comfortable for the rider to reach the pedals fixed to the hub.
 But the rider needs to be able to both mount the saddle and reach the pedals.
 If the wheel is too large, this will not be achievable.
-For instance a 5'9" cyclist due to their leg length could at best ride a 50"-54" high wheel depending on the height of the saddle.
+For instance a 5 ft 9 in cyclist due to their leg length could at best ride a 50–54 in high wheel depending on the height of the saddle.